How To Measure Time & Space Code Complexity?

 Conclusion

-Even though I never really used Big O in day to day work, I do think it is good tool for describing algorithm complexity and as such can be beneficial to keep it in mind when writing and optimizing our solutions.
+The Big O notation is a good tool that every software engineer should be aware of.
+It helps us describe algorithm complexity and as such it can be beneficial to keep it in mind when writing and optimizing our solutions.

 Adnan Mujkanovic